Derick1530/personal-website/content/what-is-a-problem.md

 type: Thought
 ---

-I have been largely dissatisfied with every definition of the term "problem" I could easily find on the internet, so I decided to try and define it on my own.
+I have been dissatisfied with every definition of the term "problem" I have been able to find on the internet, so I decided to try and write my own.

 Here's what I've come up with: